 Cake Pop Stick - Purchase on Amazon, Walmart, or a hobby store.
 I used these reusable sticks I purchased on Amazon.

 Most Starbucks cake pops use vanilla or chocolate cake, but not all.
-Below I have listed 20 cake pops and the flavor of cake used.
+Below, I have listed 20 cake pops and the flavor of cake used.
 If the cake is particular, like peppermint chocolate, you might want to modify the recipe and use chocolate cake with peppermint frosting to bind it together.
 That modification is an easy workaround to complex flavors.

 I recommend making the cake type you are most comfortable with (store-bought, a standard box cake mix, homemade or leftover cake).
 In the recipe card are instructions for a basic homemade vanilla cake.

-A general rule, use two tablespoons of frosting for one box of cake crumbles (the equivalent of a 13x9 baking sheet).
+Generally, use two tablespoons of frosting for one box of cake crumbles (the equivalent of a 13x9 baking sheet).
 Adjust the amount of frosting according to the cake crumbles you are using.
 In the recipe card are instructions for an easy-to-make frosting.

 Expert Tip - Use only a tiny amount of frosting.
 Too much frosting will make your cake pop greasy.
 To avoid that, start with a little and work it into the cake crumbles.
 It usually takes a minute or two of work before the cake crumbs bind together.